jtyson728/Torrent-Client/README.md

 ### 1. Setup up virtual environment

-This library uses ["requests"](http://docs.python-requests.org/en/master/), so you need to run pip3 install -r requirements.txt to download the depedencies.
+This library uses ["requests"](http://docs.python-requests.org/en/master/), so you need to `run pip3 install -r requirements.txt` to download the depedencies.

-Swithc to the virtual env by typing;
+Switch to the virtual env by typing;
 ```sh
 $ source env/bin/activate
 ```